Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Topological sectors of states with onsite G -symmetry

 Now we assume that the $n$d topological order $\SC_n$ is equipped with a unitary onsite symmetry given by a finite group $G$.
 Microscopically, the $G$-symmetry is usually realized by a collection of operators $\{U(g)\}_{g \in G}$.
-As a symmetry on a quantum system, these operators should satisfy the following `projective' relations because quantum states are defined up to a phases factor:
+As a symmetry on a quantum system, these operators should satisfy the following `projective' relations: